avaapm/SGADA/README.md

 This command creates a Conda environment named `sgada`.
 The environment includes all necessary packages for training of SGADA method.

+### Note
+Before running the training code, make sure that `DATASETDIR` environment variable is set to your dataset directory.
 ## Acknowledgement
 This repo is mostly based on https://github.com/Fujiki-Nakamura/ADDA.PyTorch.